Lesson Learned may look like another dictionary word but in fact it’s the opposite.

-Risk should be the main topic to be discussed in meetings.
+Risk shall be the main topic to be discussed in meetings.

 What risks have occurred, and how to mitigate future risk events, based on the current project status.

-Why certain risks were not identified and have occurred, and why and how certain risk did not appear as were expected.
+Why certain risks were not identified and has occurred, and why and how certain risk did not appear as were expected.

-Conclusion: Whether you use lesson learned in your daily life or on your project, the idea is to take action on your or some one else lesson learned and improve, enhance, help yourself and others achieve success and not repeat the same mistakes that have been done.
+Whether you use lessons learned in your daily life or on your project, the idea is to take action on your or some one else lesson learned and improve, enhance, help yourself and others achieve success and not repeat the same mistakes that have been done.

-Those were my views about lesson learned, yours may be different.
+I share my views, yours may be different.